 Successful completion of this exam will demonstrate a candidates ability to process an electronic crime scene and be responsible for identifying, preserving, collecting, and securing evidence at an electronic crime scene.
 The candidate shall demonstrate their knowledge on conducting electronic crime scene assessments and investigations

-Candidates must possess at least 3 years of experience in electronic crime scene assessments and processing in order to obtain the Expert-level Certificate.
-Those that pass the test, but do not possess the requisite experience, will be awarded the Certified Expert Associate Certificate; this can be upgraded upon obtaining the necessary experience.
-Send qualifying details to firstname.lastname@example.org upon eligibility.
+Candidates must possess at least 3 years of experience in electronic crime scene assessments and processing in order to obtain the expert level credential.
+The associate level credential will be awarded to those who pass the exam, but do not have the required experience.
+The credential can be elevated to expert level upon attaining the required experience.
+Simply email firstname.lastname@example.org to start the experience verification process.